cross-solution/YawikDocs/source/modules/solr/index.rst

  fields
 ==================================== ===================================================================================
  id                                   Primary key
- title                                Job title
+ applyId                              unique ID for the application title                                Job title city                                 city of the job opening dateCreated datePublishStart datePublishEnd dateModified lang                                 language of the job opening location                             location of the job posting (string) organizationName                     name of the hiring Organziation companyLogo                          logo of the hiring Organization entityName                           possible values "job" or "location"

- city                                 city of the job opening lang                                 language of the job opening entityName                           possible values "job", "location" or "organization" *_MultiString*                       Used by categories.
+ *_MultiString*                       Used by facets.
 E.g. region_MultiString, industry_MultiString,
                                       profession_MultiString
 ==================================== ===================================================================================